The Gobi Desert

 Destination Facts

-• It is not all sandy Most of the Gobi desert’s ground surface is not sandy, but rather bare rock.
-The Gobi is a rain shadow desert, formed by the Himalayan Mountains, which blocks the rain-causing monsoon winds from the Indian Ocean from reaching the area.
+• It is not all sandy Most of the Gobi Desert’s ground surface is not sandy, but rather bare rock.
+The Gobi Desert is a rain shadow desert, formed by the Himalayan Mountains, which blocks the rain-causing monsoon winds from the Indian Ocean from reaching the area.
 Only 5% of the desert is covered by sand, while the rest is covered by sedimentary rocks or dry grasslands.

 • It used to be under the sea Experts suggest that the Gobi Desert has been a bottom of the sea in the prehistoric era.
 Fossilized coral heads, sea lilies, and countless shells have been found in the region.